 The Musée des Arts et Métiers houses the collection of the Conservatoire National des Arts et Métiers, which was founded in 1794 as a depository for the preservation of scientific instruments and inventions.
 Normally €8.00

 The Cinémathèque Française is very serious about carrying out its agenda, which is to preserve and enrich film heritage documents and to ensure the broadcast and appreciation of French film by all.
 Normally €7.00

 The Museum of Jewish Art and History is situated in one of the finest private mansions in Paris, the Hôtel de Saint-Aignan.
 Here, discover the development of Jewish communities throughout France, Europe and North America through their art, history and cultural heritage and traditions.
 Normally €6.80

 Five hundred works explore the history of the Arab civilisation and illustrate a number of sophisticated techniques: bronzes, ceramics, panelling, textiles, scientific objects, illuminations, etc. Normally €8.00

-The Musée de la Musique, also known as Museum of Music, is housed within the Cité de la Musique, in the heart of the Parc de la Villette.
+The Museum of Music, housed within the Cité de la Musique in the heart of the Parc de la Villette.
 Normally €7.00

 Sèvres ceramics are the most famous and illustrious makers of ceramics in France and considered by many to be the finest in the world.
 Normally €6.00